 With more than 4 million residents, Sydney is the most populous city in Australia and the state capital of New South Wales.
 The city is built on hills surrounding Sydney Harbour – home to the iconic Sydney Opera House and the Harbour Bridge.

-With breathtaking views, celebrated beaches and beautiful national parks, Sydney ranks among the top ten most liveable cities in the world.
+Sydney ranks among the top ten most liveable cities in the world, with breathtaking views, celebrated beaches and beautiful national parks.

 Australia has been considered as one of the gay-friendliest countries in the world.
 Nowadays, LGBT couples in Australia can enjoy many of the same rights and benefits as straight couples – with the exception of marriage.
 In December 2013, the High Court annulled the Australian Capital Territory’s same-sex marriage law.